 Regulations (S.I.
 No 30 of 2019) for the protection of workers and members of the public from the harmful effects of ionising radiation were signed into law on the 5th of February 2019.
 These Regulations, which are referred to as the Ionising Radiation Regulations of 2019 (IRR19), replaced S.I.
 No 125 of 2000.

 Responsibility for the public and staff protection will remain with the EPA.
-However, responsibility for patient protection is now with the Health Information and Quality Authority (HIQA)
+However, responsibility for patient protection is now with the Health Information and Quality Authority (HIQA).
+You will find our data sharing agreement here.

 The system of graded authorisation comprises of both registration and licensing.